 The incident at SVCC was followed on Tuesday by an article by The Hollywood Reporter detailing the power struggle over Stan Lee and his finances.
-There has been a road production of Ten Little Indians around Lee’s support crew since the death of his wife, with many lawyers and caregivers coming and going, but main players are all laid out in the infographic above, taken from the THR article.
+There has been a road production of Ten Little Indians around Lee’s support crew since the death of his wife, with many lawyers, including at least one San Diego probate attorney and caregivers coming and going, but main players are all laid out in the infographic above, taken from the THR article.

 The first of the final four to go was Jerry Oliverez.
 He was associated with Stan since 2010 and acted as his caretaker both in business (he negotiated the deal between Lee and POW!
 Entertainment) and in life (arranging doctor’s appointments and hiring nurses).
 Keya Morgan and Max Anderson accused Oliverez writing a check for $300,000 from Lee’s account without his knowledge (Oliverez claims it was a bonus from Stan), using Stan’s money for an $850,000 condo (Oliverez claims Stan wanted him to live in a safe location closer to him) and even stole Lee’s blood to be added to the ink for a rather gory signature project (Oliverez claims the project was J.C.
 Lee’s idea, and that Lee’s personal physician was involved and is a signatory on the signed items).
 Regardless, Oliverez was iced out of Lee’s inner circle.